meditationstuff/protocol_1/index.md

 \/\/\/\/\/\/\/\/\/ \~\~\~ void as absence of qualities / attributes including both timelessness and impermanence

+\*

+???????????something-something worship, sacrament; key: performed without hope [and/but cf. "hell is the absence of hope" kind ???? unification of heaven and hell in the ~tineless or~ always-now sacred?]; distinguished from discipline; not motivated by hope or fear (or at least [or especially] "misplaced" versions) [cf. and/&#8203;but assurances that everything will turn out alright / all right and/&#8203;but etc.]

 [<a href="#158da1kh">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]